 Humanistic therapy helps individuals access and understand their feelings, gain a sense of meaning in life, and reach self-actualization.

-Explain the basic premise and approach of humanistic therapy
+Discuss the goals, techniques, and efficacy of humanistic therapy

-Humanistic therapy is a psychological treatment based on the personality theories of Carl Rogers and other humanistic psychologists.
-Rogers' focus was to ensure that the developmental processes led to healthier, if not more creative, personality functioning.
-The term 'actualizing tendency' was also coined by Rogers, and was a concept that eventually led Abraham Maslow to study self-actualization as one of the needs of humans.
-Rogers and Maslow introduced this positive, humanistic psychology in response to what they viewed as the overly pessimistic view of psychoanalysis.
-Humanistic therapy typically holds that people are inherently good.
+As a psychotherapeutic treatment approach, humanistic therapy typically holds that people are inherently good.
 It adopts a holistic approach to human existence and pays special attention to such phenomena as creativity, free will, and human potential.
 It encourages viewing ourselves as a "whole person" greater than the sum of our parts and encourages self exploration rather than the study of behavior in other people.
-Humanistic psychology acknowledges spiritual aspiration as an integral part of the human psyche.
-It is linked to the emerging field of transpersonal psychology.
+Humanistic psychology acknowledges spiritual aspiration as an integral part of the human psyche and is linked to the emerging field of transpersonal psychology.

 Goals of Humanistic Therapy